RGreeneRI/DellDockAudio/README.md

 # DellDockAudio

 Forces pulseaudio sound device switch via script when docking station detected.
+Tested on Ubuntu 20.04 only.

 ## Why?
 I have a Dell WD19 dock and a Latitude 5580 runing Ubuntu 20.04.
 When I plug my dock in to my laptop, it switches sound output to the dock's headphone jack rather than the dock's line-out jack.
 If I change the sound output device in settings, it will work fine until I unplug the dock.
 It "forgets" my choice when I plug it back in.